openshift-labs/learn-katacoda/middleware/serverless/05-scaling.md

 ```

-In the service definition above you can see that we configure the minimum scale to 2.
+In that definition above you can see that we configure the minimum scale to 2.
 You might also have noticed that we also specified a maximum scale to 5.

-Deploy the service by executing: `oc apply -n serverless-tutorial -f 04-scaling/service-min-max-scale.yaml`{{execute}}
+Deploy the service by executing: `oc apply -n serverless-tutorial -f 05-scaling/service-min-max-scale.yaml`{{execute}}

 Now we can see that the `prime-generator` is deployed and it will never be scaled outside of 2-5 pods available by checking: `oc get pods -n serverless-tutorial`{{execute}}

-We now guarentee that we will have two instances available at all times to provide us with no initial lag at the cost of consuming additional resources.
+We now guarantee that we will have two instances available at all times to provide us with no initial lag at the cost of consuming additional resources.
 Let's test the service won't scale past 5.

-To load the service we will use [hey](https://github.com/rakyll/hey).
-We will send 2550 total requests `-n 2550`, of which 850 will be preformed concurrently each time `-c 850`.
+To load the service we will use [hey][hey-github].
+We will send 2550 total requests `-n 2550`, of which 850 will be performed concurrently each time `-c 850`.
 Immediatly after we will get the deployments in our project to be able to see the number of pods running.

 `hey -n 2550 -c 850 -t 60 "http://prime-generator-serverless-tutorial-ks.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/?sleep=3&upto=10000&memload=100" && oc get deployment -n serverless-tutorial`{{execute}}